 - “Delunky – Endless Descent” by Johan Peitz.

 - “Hibernia” by Jack Oatley & Jamesy Downie.

 - “Arseholevania” by marbenx.

 - “SNAILS” by Jesse Hamm.

-Seventy-three of the games featured in this list can be found in our itch.io GOTY 2018 collection.
+74 of the 80 featured games can be found in our itch.io GOTY 2018 collection.